 - Arrive Albuquerque: Arrive Hotel is updating the midcentury modern Hotel Blue to revitalize the property into a 144-room boutique hotel experience on 8th Street and Central Avenue. - 505 Central: Located at Central Avenue and 5th Street, this mixed-use redevelopment project contains a coffee shop, offices and 34 residential units.
-A 13,000 square foot food hall will open soon as a meeting place with local food and beverage options for friends and family. - Parq Hotel: This historic landmark building constructed in 1926 is located on the south side of Central Avenue near I-25.
+A 13,000 square foot food has recently opened as a meeting place with local food and beverage options for friends and family. - Hotel Parq Central: This historic landmark building constructed in 1926 is located on the south side of Central Avenue near I-25.
 The upscale boutique hotel has 74 guest rooms, a rooftop entertainment area, and convention space. - Hilton Garden Inn/Homewood Suites is currently constructing a six-story hotel at the corner of Broadway Boulevard and Central Avenue.
-The total build-out will consist of a 130,000 square-feet building at a cost of near \$26.4 million (\$26,400,000.00) in construction. - Several new restaurants have opened in and around downtown including Thirsty Ear Brewery, Red Door Brewery, Urban Taqueria, Wine Dive, and Boots and Bourbon. - Civic Plaza: Upgrades include a reconstructed water feature for family friendly activity, a playground area, entertainment/media improvements, and additional shade structures
+The total build-out will consist of a 130,000 square-feet building at a cost of near \$26.4 million (\$26,400,000.00) in construction. - Several new restaurants have opened in and around downtown including Thirsty Ear Brewery, Red Door Brewery, Wine Dive, Holmes Pizza, Tuerta, and Boots and Bourbon. - Civic Plaza: Upgrades include a reconstructed water feature for family friendly activity, a playground area, entertainment/media improvements, and additional shade structures components.
+The project will include an enclosed skyway pedestrian bridge connecting the hotel to Presbyterian Hospital.